Ellestial/100-days-of-code/log.md

 **Thoughts**: Took a break from the JS challenges.
 Spent the full day cleaning and baking, so didn't start JS until 9:30PM and was already tired.
 Happy to have finished the Wikipedia app.
 I'll want to clean it up sometime -- the code and CSS could be improved.

 **Links to work:** [Wikipedia App](https://codepen.io/Ellestial/full/wyExez/)

+## Day 63: March 11, 2018

+**Today's Progress**: Finished JavaScript 30 challenge 5.
+Titled Flex Panels Image Library.
+Also tackled one array algorithm challenge from Coderbyte.

+**Thoughts**: I overthought the flex challenge, so I messed it up a bit.
+It was way simpler than I was thinking, so I'm glad I watched the video for it.
+Also, I used regex to make a string line in title case.
+I used the str.prototype.replace() method, too.
+The regex formula was \(/b/w)+\gi -- that gi at the end was messing me up for a while.
+I was getting frustrated because I didn't know why targetting match.toUpperCase() was only working for the first word.

+**Links to work:** None.